Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket.md

 * `date` - (Optional) Specifies the date after which you want the corresponding action to take effect.
 * `days` - (Optional) Specifies the number of days after object creation when the specific rule action takes effect.
 * `expired_object_delete_marker` - (Optional) On a versioned bucket (versioning-enabled or versioning-suspended bucket), you can add this element in the lifecycle configuration to direct S3 to delete expired object delete markers.
-This cannot be specified with Days or Date in a Lifecycle Expiration Policy.
+This cannot be specified with days or date in a lifecycle expiration policy.

 #### Noncurrent Version Expiration